kusl/MyAdventure/README.md

 This project tracks the latest Avalonia stable release.
 These notes capture the gotchas that cost real time during the v11 → v12 migration; documenting them here in case they save someone else hours.

 - **Android `MainActivity` was split.** In v11 it was `AvaloniaMainActivity<App>` and `WithInterFont()` lived on its `CustomizeAppBuilder` override.
 In v12 those virtual hooks are no longer called by the framework.
-The activity is now an empty `AvaloniaMainActivity` (non-generic) declaring only its `[Activity]` metadata, and a new `[Application] AndroidApp : AvaloniaAndroidApplication<App>` class hosts the AppBuilder customization.
+The activity is now an empty `AvaloniaMainActivity` (non-generic) declaring only its `[Activity]` metadata, and a new `[Application] AndroidApp : AvaloniaAndroidApplication<App>` class hosts the AppBuilder customization (`WithInterFont()`).
+The `[Application]` attribute must **not** set `Name` equal to the package name (e.g. `"com.myadventure.app"`) — that would cause a javac collision between the generated Application class and R.java.
+- **`package` attribute on `<manifest>` removed.** In modern .NET for Android the package identity is set by `<ApplicationId>` in the `.csproj`, which is the single canonical source.
+Setting it in both places causes javac collisions.
 - **Android lifetime is `IActivityApplicationLifetime`** (not `ISingleViewApplicationLifetime`).
 Set `MainViewFactory = () => new MainView { DataContext = vm }` rather than `MainView = ...`.
 The factory runs each time Android creates a fresh activity, producing a fresh view + fresh ViewModel that re-loads state from the database.
 - **Plugins are no longer configurable** and the data-annotations plugin is **off by default**.
 This removed the long-standing nuisance where `CommunityToolkit.Mvvm` validation conflicted with Avalonia's, so no extra config is needed.
 - **`DispatcherTimer` binds to the dispatcher of the constructing thread** rather than the UI thread implicitly.
 Our timers are constructed in `OnOpened` / `OnAttachedToVisualTree`, both of which run on the UI thread, so behavior is unchanged.
 - **Compiled bindings remain enabled by default** via `<AvaloniaUseCompiledBindingsByDefault>true</AvaloniaUseCompiledBindingsByDefault>` in the platform csprojs.
 - **Edge-to-edge is enforced on Android 15+.** `InsetsManager.DisplayEdgeToEdge` is now obsolete (replaced by `DisplayEdgeToEdgePreference`), and the OS no longer respects requests to draw inside the system-bar area.
 Apps must handle `SafeAreaPadding` explicitly.
-We do this on the Android `MainView` rather than relying on Avalonia's auto-padding (which depends on the TopLevel.AutoSafeAreaPadding attached property and has historical regressions around activity recreation and orientation changes — see Avalonia issue #20448 for one example).
-See the *Android safe-area is handled explicitly by `MainView`* bullet above for details.
+We do this on the Android `MainView` rather than relying on Avalonia's auto-padding (which depends on the `TopLevel.AutoSafeAreaPadding` attached property and has historical regressions around activity recreation and orientation changes — see Avalonia issue #20448 for one example).
+- **`Application.GetTopLevel()` is not a valid Avalonia 12 API.** Use the `AppRoot.CurrentVisual` static pattern instead: views register themselves on attach and the VM reads `TopLevel.GetTopLevel(AppRoot.CurrentVisual)?.Clipboard` to get the clipboard.
+- **`IActivatableLifetime` replaces `Window.Activated`/`MainView.OnAttachedToVisualTree` for lifecycle events.** Obtained via `Application.Current.TryGetFeature<IActivatableLifetime>()`.
+Listen for `ActivationKind.Background` events only — `ActivationKind.Application` fires for things like dialog focus and would cause spurious offline-earnings payouts.

 ---